gvwilson/thirdbit/src/fiction/iffy/index.md

 The albatross, the grouse, the crow with his sad, intelligent eyes… Someone had written *Looks like Grandad!* beside it in tiny curving script.
-Iffy had long ago decided that the writer had been a girl about her own age who had a family and a whole pack of friends.
+Iffy had long ago decided that the writer had been a girl about her own age who had a family and a whole flock of friends.
 She closed the book,
 tucked it back into her mattress, and squeezed her eyes shut.